Q: Is Stretch Therapy safe?

-A: In theory no; in practice, it depends on your health, any treatments you are receiving, any injuries or existing pain.
-We strongly suggest that you discuss stretching with your health care professional before you start a program, either on your own or with a Stretch Therapy Teacher.
-In our experience from children to 80 year olds, proper stretching results in increased flexibility and strength, leading to improved mobility and lower risk of injury, and a significant increase in the simple pleasure of being in your own body.
+A: In theory, age is no barrier.
+In practice, it depends on your health, any treatments you are receiving, injuries and/or existing pains.
+Do discuss stretching with your health care professional before you start a program, either on your own or with a Stretch Therapy Teacher.
+In our experience with all ages from children to 80 year olds, proper stretching results in increased flexibility and strength, leading to improved mobility and lower risk of injury, and a significant increase in the simple pleasure of being in your own body.

 (*extracted and edited from stretchtherapy.net)